-A. Sensor coverage area is up to 70 cm from the front bumper and 15-35 cm to the side of the front bumper.
+A Sensor coverage area is up to 70 cm (28 in) from the front bumper and 15-35 centimeters (6-14 inches) to the side of the front bumper.

-When your vehicle approaches an object. a warning tone sounds.
+When your vehicle approaches an object, a warning tone sounds.
 When your vehicle moves closer to an object, the warning tone repeat rate increases.
 The warning tone sounds continuously when an object is 30 cm or less from the front bumper.